autism; Asperger; therapy; language; disorder; understanding; frustration; speech; syndrome;

 - You cannot catch autism.

-- Autism is caused by having different genes to most people, but even when a person has those different genes, he might not develop autism.
+- It seems that to have Autism you need to have different genes to most people, but even when a person has those different genes, he might not develop autism.
 It seems that you need something else to happen to trigger autism.
+It also seems that the brain of children with autism starts to develop differently before birth.

 - Often other people in the family of someone with autism have some developmental problem too.
 They may have autism, or just be a bit 'odd'.
 Sometimes they are extremely good at learning and remembering things.